All Episodes

 Yeah, it's good.

-We're sizzling today.
+We are sizzling today.

-We're in the kitchen, we are in control of thermostat, we're turning up the heat.
+We're turning up the heat.

 As though it's not hot enough outside.

-Telephone number 800-282-2882, the email address rush at eIBNet.com.
+Telephone number 800-282-2882, the email address, rush at EIBNet.com.

 Well, looky here, folks.